dotnet/aspire/src/Aspire.Dashboard/README.md

 - Other properties of [`OpenIdConnectOptions`](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.builder.openidconnectoptions) specified in configuration container `Authentication:Schemes:OpenIdConnect:*`
 - `Dashboard:Frontend:OpenIdConnect:NameClaimType` specifies the claim type(s) that should be used to display the authenticated user's full name.
 Can be a single claim type or a comma-delimited list of claim types.
 Defaults to `name`.
 - `Dashboard:Frontend:OpenIdConnect:UsernameClaimType` specifies the claim type(s) that should be used to display the authenticated user's username.
 Can be a single claim type or a comma-delimited list of claim types.
 Defaults to `preferred_username`.
+- `Dashboard:Frontend:OpenIdConnect:RequireClaimType` specifies the (optional) claim that be present for authorized users.
+Defaults to empty.
+- `Dashboard:Frontend:OpenIdConnect:RequireClaimValue` specifies the (optional) value of the required claim.
+Only used if `Dashboard:Frontend:OpenIdConnect:RequireClaimType` is also specified.
+Defaults to empty.

 ### OTLP authentication